Study resource

 Ionisation energy

-The amount of energy required to remove an electron from a gaseous atom or ion, measured in kJ mol⁻¹.
+Energy required to remove one electron from a gaseous atom or ion.

-The energy required to remove an electron from an atom or ion in its gaseous state.
+Energy required to remove each successive electron from an atom or ion.

 The energy required to remove one mole of electrons from one mole of gaseous atoms or ions.